ChrisCJou/koakuma/README.md

 KOAKUMA-- but instead of images, crossword clues and answers as *****

-Should be able to reuse a lot of code from this.
+Should be able to reuse a lot of code from koakuma!

 # Koakuma!
 Discord bot for a Danbooru tag-guessing game. [**Play it here!**](https://discord.gg/ZyrkTTS)